SAP/ui5-linter/README.md

 ## Directives

-The UI5 Linter supports directives similar to ESLint's configuration comments, allowing you to control linting rules in specific sections of your code.
+UI5 linter supports directives similar to ESLint's configuration comments, allowing you to control linting rules in specific sections of your code.

 * **ui5lint-disable**: Disables all linting rules from the position of the comment
 * **ui5lint-enable**: Re-enables linting rules that were disabled by ui5lint-disable